Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 This section is not compulsory.
 If you do this, we will think that you are cool.

-Add some functionality to `adoptPet` so that an error/exception, `Cannot adopt the same pet twice!`, gets raised if you try to adopt the same pet twice.
+Add some functionality to `adoptPet` so that the error/exception, `Cannot adopt the same pet twice!`, gets raised if you try to adopt the same pet twice.

 For example,